-(See also Fungal Skin Infections Overview of Fungal Skin Infections Fungi usually make their homes in moist areas of the body where skin surfaces meet: between the toes, in the genital area, and under the breasts.
-Common fungal skin infections are caused by... read more .)
+Some fungi cause skin infections (see also Fungal Skin Infections Overview of Fungal Skin Infections Fungi usually live in moist areas of the body where skin surfaces meet: between the toes, in the genital area, and under the breasts.
+Yeasts and molds are types of fungi.
+Candida and Malassezia... read more .)

 Fungi can grow in two forms:

 Yeasts: Single round cells

 Molds: Many cells forming long, thin threads called hyphae